 Article II: DEFINITIONS

 “Mail” includes electronic mail (“e-mail”).

+“Meeting” includes in person or virtual gatherings.

 “Notice,” “notify,” or other similar forms of the verb “to notify” includes notice by electronic means, such as by electronic mail (“e-mail”).

+“Voting” includes a verbal statement or gesture (such as a show of hands) approving or rejecting a proposal, as well as a writing transmitted in person or transmitted by electronic means, including electronic mail (“e-mail’), that conveys such approval or rejection.
+In situations where there is consensus, decisions may be made by unanimous consent noted by the Chair.

 “Writing,” “written,” or other forms of the verb “to write” includes writing created or transmitted by electronic means, including electronic mail (“e-mail”).

 Article III: PURPOSES AND LIMITATIONS